 Given the strong financial position of the Fund, there is scope for the Fund to reduce its allocation of growth assets and still be expected to be able to meet its payments.
-To achieve this, it would be necessary to segregate or decouple the Fund's Defined Benefit Assets from assets supporting the accumulation liabilities.
-We recommend that the Trustee and Principal Employer consider whether to implement such segregation and de-risking.
+To achieve this, it would be necessary to segregate or decouple the Fund's Defined Benefit Assets from assets supporting the accumulation liabilities if such changes are not to be reflected in assets backing the accumulation liabilities.
+I recommend that the Trustee and Principal Employer consider whether to implement such segregation and de-risking.

-Crediting Rate Policy
+Crediting Rate and Investment Reserving Policy

 The Fund's policy aims to credit member accounts with actual investment returns (net of fees and taxes) from the underlying assets.
-In our view, this remains appropriate.
+In my view, this remains appropriate.